VishalMoradia/MLProjects/README.md

-## Machine Learning with Heart Disease dataset.
+## Machine Learning Projects.

-In this notebook I tried to play with some sklearn features while exploring and visualizing the heart disease data we have given.
-Basically I tried to show distribution of data, relations between variables and target as well as correlations between each other then did some basic model building.
+In this repository, I am putting out the projects inspired from Kaggle and Udemy to practice and learn about machine learning models.
+These notebooks are exclusively for practice and learning purposes.